cjerrington/cjerrington.github.io/src/pages/projects.md

 ### Websites I maintain

 - [Kidsfishlubbock](https://kidsfishlubbock.com/) - Local yearly event to bring awareness of outdoor activities and fun to children.
-- [Useful Scripting Network](http://usefulscripting.network/) - A website geared to showing examples of various programming skills to others.